Agriculture Asset Class

 Agriculture as an asset class is known as a “Safe Haven” opportunity for a number of reasons

 Agarwood Eco Capital are a company dedicated to producing the world’s best quality sustainable agarwood using permaculture principles.
-We are a Thailand-based agarwood plantation management company that gives you an opportunity to be a part of this lucrative and sustainable commodity.
+We are a Hong Kong-based agarwood plantation management company with ownership of permaculture agarwood plantations in Thailand that gives you an opportunity to be a part of this lucrative and sustainable commodity.